Section 5.2 – Athletics State Championship Rules – boys and girls

-Refer to General State Carnival Rules.
+Refer to General State Championship Rules.

 (a) Each association is eligible to enter three (3) competitors per event.
 Additional entries are considered where special circumstances occur refer to 5.2.22.